 My advice?
 Wait a season or two before buying truly groundbreaking trail shoes.
 If they end up as winners, most brands will offer lower-cost, very similar versions within two or three years.
 If they’re not true winners, you just saved some money.

 Can I wear trail running shoes for hiking?

-Can I wear wear trail shoes for walking?
+Can I wear trail running shoes for walking?

 Most trail running shoes will be comfortable and effective for walking.
 Perhaps just avoid trail shoes with overly aggressive lugs.
-Occasional walks on concrete and asphalt will be fine, but if you’ll mostly be walking hard surfaces, consider buying a pair of road running shoes instead.
+Occasional walks on concrete and asphalt will be fine, but if you mostly walk on hard surfaces, consider buying a pair of road running shoes instead.

 If you’re in the market for some trail shoes and you have the chance, swing by your local running store to see if they can set you up with a pair.
 Not only will they have the knowledge to match a pair to your needs and the skill to size the shoes properly, but the store’s selection should also be well-suited for local trails.

 Many local outdoor stores also carry a selection of trail running shoes (as they often double as great hiking shoes) that would, once again, be suited for the local environment.

 If you know what you’re looking for, online outdoor retailers like REI Co-op and Backcountry carry a huge selection of trail shoes from many manufacturers.
 These days, you’re likely to find just as many or more trail shoes on Amazon, with free two-day shipping if you’re a Prime member.

 If you’ve still not found a trail shoe that strikes your fancy, you could keep poking around Road Runner Sports, Running Warehouse, and even smaller specialty sites like Skyrun until you find your match.Back to our top trail running shoes